privacybydesign/pbdf-website/pages/en/demo-en.md

 Log in with e-mail address
 :   <a class="button" href="https://privacybydesign.foundation/demo-en/mail">E-mail log in</a>

+IRMA signatures for permissions and statements
+:    <a class="button" href="https://privacybydesign.foundation/demo-en/signature">IRMA signatures</a>

 Submitting address information by automatic form-filling :    <a class="button" href="https://privacybydesign.foundation/demo-en/address">Filling in address</a>